Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 TODO Image

-TODO correct title?

 The sensor is equipped with two potentiometers.
 With the TODO potentiometer it is possible to adjust the sensitivity of the sensor.
-This way the detection range can be adjusted.
-Rotate the potentiometer clockwise and it will TODO the range.
+This way the detection range can be adjusted (3-7m).
+Rotate the potentiometer clockwise will TODO the range.

-The potentiometer on the TODO side can be used to set the block time of the sensor.
+The potentiometer on the TODO side can be used to set the delay time of the sensor (5s-200s).
 It is the time the sensor holds its state when motion was detected.
-Rotate the potentiometer clockwise and it will TODO the block time.
+Rotate the potentiometer clockwise and it will TODO the delay time.

+The block time is fixed with 2.5s.
+What does it mean?
+After the sensor has detected motion and the motion has stopped the sensor will go in the "no motion detected" state.
+This state will be held for 2.5 seconds indepentent if there is any motion.
+After 2.5 seconds the sensor will again detect motion if there is any.

 .. _motion_detector_bricklet_case: